 - In the Twilight Zone episode "The Monsters are Due on Maple Street," a town goes into a panic when they come to believe that aliens have landed nearby and that someone on their street might be helping them.
 It turns out to be mass hysteria— induced by the actual aliens, who want to turn the humans against each other by having them chase imaginary aliens.
 Tricky.

 - Garfield and Friends, "U.S. Acres: Unidentified Flying Orson."

 - Used as a Double Subversion in Jackie Chan Adventures, "The Chan Who Knew Too Much" - Jackie tries to stop a villainous group of modern-day druids who believe Stonehenge is an ancient magical Weapon of Mass Destruction and intend to activate it: he dismisses their claim as a crackpot theory, along the same lines as people who think it's a landing beacon for UFO's.
 At the climax, they succeed... but nothing happens.
-Later, after the disappointed druids leave, a UFO appears, drawn by the signal of the activation.
+Later, after the disappointed druids are arrested by Interpol, a UFO appears, drawn by the signal of the activation.

 - The Emperor's New School: Yzma used fake aliens on a failed attempt to become Empress and she constantly told Kronk aliens didn't exist.
 In the end, Kronk met real aliens but didn't believe.

 - Full Metal Panic?
 Fumoffu, "The Patient Of Darkness" - Subverted when it turns out that the last "ghost" really was a living person the hoaxers just didn't know about.